 On a final note, although this sunscreen doesn’t have the best formula, this is the best when it comes to sun protection.
 I would recommend this for normal, combination and moderately dry skin.
 Oily skin types can use this with compact powder.

 This is from my aunt’s vanity who has dry mature skin.
 She’s been using this for a while now and is happy with this product.
 Earlier she was a user of The Body Shop Vitamin E Moisture Cream and had switched to this after that got over.
 She feels the Neutrogena Hydro Boost Water Gel is much lighter and more suitable for the humid days.
 This keeps her dry skin adequately moisturized, soft and supple throughout the night.
 For colder days, she still prefers the TBS one as that is more rich and moisturizing for her dry skin.
 I had the chance to try it when I overstayed at her place.
 Myself having oily skin, I was surprised.
 The product says it quenches dry skin, so I had this thought that this is a dry skin product.
 But this was not at all greasy and quite lightweight on my oily skin.
 I was able to comfortably use it both during the day and night time and also under makeup.
-Just like it’s name, this has a water gel like texture which resembles the Laneige Water Sleeping Pack.
+Just like it’s name, this has a water gel like texture.
+The texture can be related to the Clinique Moisture Surge and Laneige Water Sleeping Pack.
 It vanishes instantly into the skin leaving it almost matte and soft to touch.
 The water gel doesn’t have an SPF, so a separate sunscreen is necessary for day time use.
 The product has a fresh fragrance which me and my aunt likes but my cousin finds it to be strongly scented.
 Apart from the fragrance factor, tub packaging is a bit unhygienic to use and bulky for travel purposes.
 Also, this moisturizer falls in the expensive category.
 These are some of the cons of this product.

 Other than the above, I don’t have a reason why you shouldn’t be getting this.
 It is a wonderful lightweight moisturizer that will suit most skin types.
 This is great for the humid weather which keeps skin hydrated for long hours.
 You should give it a try if lightweight hydrating moisturizers are your go to.